Last updated: 21 June 2023

-Generally, the interference is in accordance with the law (unless the Home Office hasn’t followed its own policies, and is attempting for example an unlawful removal).
-The interference does comply with a legitimate aim – it has been accepted in law that maintaining effective immigration control is a legitimate aim.
-The Home Office may concede that they are breaching your Article 8 rights, but say that it is a proportionate breach when considering the other factors, and that your grounds to stay don’t outweigh the government’s need to pursue its legitimate aim.
+The Home Office may admit that they are breaching your Article 8 rights, but say that it is a proportionate breach when considering the other factors, and that your grounds to stay don’t outweigh the government’s right to exercise immigration control.

 Factors that count against you in these arguments are things like poor immigration history and criminal convictions.